tberry019/tberry019/README.md

   I learned about all the opportunities locally and nationally in the tech industry and fell in love with all the creativeness and openess the field has to offer.
 I am a Certified ScrumMaster and I am enjoying everything I am learning at Boise CodeWorks.

 - 🌱 I’m currently learning full stack development at Boise CodeWorks.
-- 📫 How to reach me: You can reach me at Taylorberry019@gmail.com or www.linkedin.com/in/taylormberry
+- 📫 You can email me at Taylorberry019@gmail.com or
+- 💼 You can visit my LinkedIn at www.linkedin.com/in/taylormberry
 - ⚡ Fun fact: I enjoy camping, hunting, fishing, exercising, and pretty much all activities in the outdoors with my dog Arya.
 I also love NCAA and NFL football.
 Go Ducks, and Go Bengals!
 I also enjoy trading stocks and learning more about Crypto.